tjira/hazel/README.md

 ### The Proper Way

 The proper way is only available on Linux.
 The software requires the [libint](https://github.com/evaleev/libint) library.
-Before the library compilation process, make sure you have [eigen](https://gitlab.com/libeigen/eigen) and [boost](https://github.com/boostorg/boost) installed.
+Before the library compilation process, make sure you have [eigen](https://gitlab.com/libeigen/eigen), [boost](https://github.com/boostorg/boost) an some basic X libraries installed.
 On debian-based distributions, you can do it with the following command.

 ```bash
 sudo apt install libboost-all-dev libeigen3-dev libxcursor-dev libxi-dev libxinerama-dev libxrandr-dev